Media companies want U.S. to force AT&T-Time Warner to share customer data

 "The Holy Grail is advanced advertising and delivering custom content and ads," said Gershon.
 “It is the data and the direct relationship with the consumer that makes this deal so powerful."

-Additional reporting by Diane Bartz in Washington and Julia Love in Laguna Beach, California
+Additional reporting by Diane Bartz in Washington and Julia Love in Laguna Beach, California; Editing by Peter Henderson and Meredith Mazzilli